gagarine/chinini-cms/chinini/README.txt

 Install
 ###############

-All the files need to be a valid XHTML file!!!
+All the files need to be a valid XHTML file

 1) copy the chinini in you serveur beside the other html files